storj/docs/app/(docs)/object-mount/getting-started/object-mount-fusion/page.md

 [AWS Region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) as the bucket to accessed.
 If you are using an S3-compatible on-premises object storage solution, then Object Mount Fusion should be set up on a computer on the same high-speed local network.

-If you're already set up and using an attached storage system, such as EFS, you may skip ahead to {TODO ref}`Object Mount-fusion-guide-mount`.
+If you're already set up and using an attached storage system, such as EFS, you may skip ahead to [Object Mount-fusion-guide-mount](todo).

 ### Set up an empty bucket or directory on object storage